NYS Traffic Safety Statistical Repository

 Can you provide a Young Driver Crashes report at the County level?
 Can you provide the number/percent of licensed young drivers by county?

-We will consider a separate county-level Young Driver report.
+Yes, a separate county-level Young Driver report is available.
 Licensed Drivers and Drivers Involved in F&PI Crashes by Age is available on the TSSR Page > Crash Reports, County Crash Summary.